mrsonne/hubit/README.md

 ﻿# hubit - a calculation hub

-`hubit` is a orchestration hub for your existing calculation tools.
+`hubit` is an event-driven orchestration hub for your existing calculation tools.
 It allows you to

 - execute calculation tools as one composite model with a loose coupling,
 - query the model for specific results thus avoiding explicitely coding (fixed) call graphs and running superfluous calculations,